Akhenaten Biography – Family, Reign, Achievements & Facts

 The faces of the pharaoh and his family members, particularly Queen Nefertiti and their six daughters, were a bit more elongated than in other eras.
 Similarly the bodies were depicted a bit slender with long fingers and wider hips.

-Such depictions of Akhenaten and his wife and children were his way of communicating their divine status.
+Such depictions of Akhenaten and his wife and children were his way of communicating their divine status to his subjects.
 Basically the pharaoh deployed revolutionary art forms to support his religious reforms.